RaHyunsung/RaHyunsung/README.md

 DevHolic used as an ID in programming.<br>
 <img src="DevHolic.jpg" width="200">

-## Introduce
+## Who am I?
-Hello, my name is Hyunsung Ra.
-I am from South Korea.<br>
+My name is Hyunsung Ra.
+I have a lot of IDs but my best one is DevHolic.<br>
-I'm really interested in programming and designing.<br>
+I spend around 30% of my life on programming.<br>
+I usually work by myself.
+However, I really want to work with other people.<br>
+I love musics with many echos.
+I also play the piano by myself.
+I used to learn in private school but I quited.<br>
+When I was young, I learned how to hack into servers, systems, applications, games, etc. However, I removed all those softwares to become a good person.<br>

 ## Why I choose digital tech?
-1. Because I spend about 1/3 of my life on programming.
+Firstly, I spend around 1/3 of my life on programming.<br>
-2. Because I really love programming.
+This made me big lover of programming.<br>
+Secondly, I want to learn something new about this topic.<br>
-3. Because I want to be a creative and intelligent person.
+I believe this will lead me to be a creative and intelligent person.<br>

 ## What are the projects that I made in past?
 | Name | Latest | Link | Language | Description |